kestra-io/docs/docs/developer-guide/triggers/flow.md

 * **Required:** ❌
 * **Dynamic:** ✔

-> fill input of this flow based on output of current flow, allowing to pass data or file on the triggered flow
+> Fills input of this flow based on the output of the current flow, allowing to pass data or file on the triggered flow.

 ::: warning
-If you provide an invalid input, the flow will be created and already state as FAILED!
-Since no task is started, you cannot log any reason visible on the ui.
-So you will need to go to the server logs to understand the error.
+If you provide an invalid input, the flow will be created and already in FAILED state!
+Since no task is started, you cannot log any reason visible on the ui, so you will need to go to the server logs to understand the error.
 :::

 ### `conditions`